airjp73/express-login/README.md

 This step is optional.
 If you don't want to use transactional emails, simply include `noEmail: true` in the options object when we set up `express-reuse`.

+For a more detailed explanation on what can be done here, see the documentation for [`email-templates`](https://github.com/niftylettuce/email-templates).
+The emailOptions object we create in this section gets passed directly to `email-templates`.

 First we need a [`nodemailer`](https://www.npmjs.com/package/nodemailer) transport.
 This example uses [ethereal.email](https://ethereal.email/).

 ```javascript